simagix/keyhole/LOGINFO.md

 - Can read gzip compressed file
 - with `--collscan` prints filter patterns without an indexes (COLLSCAN only)
-- with `-v` or `--verbose` prints indexes used for each filter pattern
+- with `-v` prints indexes used for each filter pattern

 ## Analyze Logs
 Use `--loginfo` to view max and average query time, and query pattern.